neeharperi/neeharperi.github.io/_pages/about.md

 </details>

 ### Recent News
+- [February 2026] Our paper <span style="color:blue">RefAV: Towards Planning-Centric Scenario Mining</span> has been accepted to CVPR 2026
 - [January 2026] Our paper <span style="color:blue">RF-DETR: Neural Architecture Search for Real-Time Detection Transformers</span> has been accepted to ICLR 2026

 <details>